Frequently Asked Dental Questions Part 2

 Dental Q & A with Dr. Martin and Dr. Taylor Part 2

-Recognized as two of the nation’s top dentists, Dr. Jeff Martin and Dr. Will Taylor are frequently asked dental questions.
+Recognized as two of the nation’s top dentists, Dr. Jeff Martin and Dr. William Taylor are frequently asked dental questions.
 We sat down with the doctors and asked them to share some of the most common or interesting questions they’ve been asked and of course their answers!

 I’m an adult but my teeth feel loose.
 What does that mean?

 There can be multiple causes, but most often it is a sign of severe gum disease.
 Dr. Martin suggests the patient should see a dentist as soon as possible to get a checkup and a deep cleaning.
 If a tooth is very loose and not able to be restored, it may have to be removed.
 This should be good motivation for an adult to see a dentist immediately if any teeth feel loose.

 I have dentures.
 Is it necessary for me to still see my dentist?